tgrecojr/goldfinch/README.md

 ## Features

 - **List all secrets**: Display all top-level secret names in your AWS account
-- **Get by exact key name**: Retrieve a specific key's value from any secret
+- **Get secret contents**: Retrieve all key-value pairs from a specific secret by name
 - **Search**: Find secrets and keys matching a substring pattern (searches both secret names and key names)
 - **Automatic discovery**: Automatically searches all AWS secrets in your account
 - **Flexible output**: JSON format (default) or plain text